moliver28/research-handbook/content/job-families/sales/solutions-architect.md

 - Extends the Solutions Architect requirements
 - Experience building solutions and professional services through partnerships
 - Knowledge of all or most of the following categories in the DevOps space: Consulting, Integration, and or Technical Advisory.
-- Technical background with key partnerships such as AWS, GCP, Azure, VMWare, and Hashicorp.
-Certification in AWS/GCP/Azure is a plus.
+- Technical background with key partnerships such as AWS, GCP, Red Hat.
+Certifications from these vendors is a plus.

 ### Director, Channel & Alliances Solutions Architects